 Page 1 of 2

-What do we mean by "intelligence" in practical terms.
+The emergence of large language models such as GTP4 has revitalized the question of what do we mean by "intelligence" in practical terms.
 And once we adopt an operational definition does it defeat the whole idea of "artificial intelligence"?
 The solution might be to realize that intelligence isn't a property, but a relationship.

 There is a longstanding problem that people working on artificial intelligence have had to cope with.
 Whenever you create your latest amazing program that does something that previously only a human could do then the intelligence that you were working on sort of melts away as if it never was.

 Look at the early days when it seemed to be right to try to create artificial intelligence by writing programs that could play chess, say.
 Obviously you have to be intelligent to play chess.
 It is a subtle game that involves thinking, whatever that is, planning and strategy.
 It is a game that needs human intelligence and a program that plays chess has to be intelligent.